hzxleo4/Database_Project_GNN_RAG_Augment/README.md

+This project is a course project from CSCI5120.

 This is the code for **GNN-RAG: Graph Neural Retrieval for Large Language Modeling Reasoning**.
+We modified it with LLM-based Candidate Answer Expansion and Subgraph-based Retrieval Path Expansion.

 ![alt GNN-RAG: The GNN reasons over a dense subgraph to retrieve candidate answers, along